scipy-conference/scipy_proceedings/papers/nathan_martindale/main.md

 One of the difficulties that comes with a project created in this way is the need to include the development infrastructure of both a Python and a JavaScript project.
-JavaScript toolchains and dependency management are somewhat notoriously complicated.
+JavaScript toolchains and dependency management can quickly become complicated with the number of packages, build system tools, and config files often necessary.
 Prototyping the component can be a slow process as well, requiring a rebuild on every JavaScript change.
 Setting up Jupyter to use these unpublished components requires additional environment management to work correctly.